 This year, I’ve completely embraced the spaghetti squash.
 I didn’t grow it at home — not enough room for the big viners, although I might try it next year in one of my tomato beds — but I made sure to purchase a good store of it before the farmers’ markets shuttered for the season.

 I was on the “meh” fence about the squash until a friend of mine posted a preparation method for boiling it, instead of time-consuming roasting.
-It sounded … insufficient … but, hey, I’ll try anything once, and she was so enthusiastic about the results that I couldn’t argue the success.
+It sounded … insufficient … but, she was so enthusiastic about the results that I couldn’t argue the success.

 And yeah, it’s awesome.
 Easy enough that you can freeze a winter’s worth of squash in an hour (I spoon mine into one quart freezer bags, which can fit the spaghetti strands from about one half of an average squash — if I’m cooking up a quick meal for just myself, I simply crack off what I need from the bag and tuck the rest back in the freezer); speedy enough that you can make a healthy lunch, even if you’re starting the squash from raw (although freezing is so easy, I definitely encourage that).

 Like pasta, spaghetti squash has a bland flavor and al dente texture that takes to sauce like a fish to water.
-It’s also the perfect, sturdy base for a saute, like today’s shrimp and vegetable concoction.
+It’s also the perfect, sturdy base for a saute, like today’s shrimp and vegetables over spaghetti squash.